The history of the USS Irex:

 In 1957 the Irex participated in fleet and group exercises and also served as a training boat for the Submarine School.

-Also I believe that this overhaul in Philly was when the sonar station was moved from the forward torpedo room, port side, on the after bulkhead, into a new sonar shack in the Pump Room below the Control Room.
+Also I believe that it was during this overhaul in Philly that the sonar station was moved from the forward torpedo room, port side after bulkhead, into a newly created sonar shack in the Pump Room below the Control Room.
 This quiet nook offered a cozy world for those who enjoyed listening to sea life on the new passive sonar or to music on the tape equipment.

 In retrospect we seemed a bizarre collection of odd personalities, although probably others saw us as perfectly normal.
 A little sense of these personalities is conveyed by Ken Caye STCM in an exchange of letters.
-Ken tells of his first encounter with the new sail.
+Ken describes his first encounter with the new sail.

-Dave Richards also recalls the experience of the Philadelphia yard and such personalities as Stan Wishnafsky, Stanley “Jack” Jackson. and Chief Marshall.
-Also, Coley Joyce offers some interesting recollections.
+Dave Richards also recalls the experience of the Philadelphia yard and such personalities as Stan Wishnafsky, Stanley “Jack” Jackson and Chief Marshall.
+Also, Coley Joyce as well adds some interesting recollections.

 “Dutch” Larch was the COB at the beginning of 1956.
-He was admired by everyone who served with him.
+He was admired by everyone who served under him.
 It was a great loss to the Irex when he left to become COB on the new Nautilus.
-Unfortunately, he passed away in early 2006.
-He was replaced as COB, presumably in the course of 1956, by Chief Torpedoman John “Dutch” VanDerHeiden.
+He passed away in early 2006.
+At some point, perhaps late 1956, “Dutch” Larch was suceeded as Chief of the Boat by Chief Torpedoman John “Dutch” VanDerHeiden.

 Although such matters are naturally contested, it is said that the Irex was the finest of all boats.
 Besides pride in being an “E” boat, part of the reason was the great admiration the crew had for the COB, Dutch Larch, and Captains Gallemore and Snyder.
 And this is why, until the “seavy-shorey” program that started about this time, sailors would stick with the Irex for as long as they could.

-Captain Lloyd S. Smith relieved Captain Gallemore on 19 June 1958, which marked a turning point in the Irex's history.
-Captain Gallemore went on to become an instructor in the Operations Department of the Sub School.
+LCDR Smith relieved Captain Gallemore on 19 June 1958, and Captain Gallemore went on to become an instructor in the Operations Department of the Sub School.